questionlp/stats.wwdt.me/README.md

 ## License

-This library is licensed under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).
+This web application is licensed under the terms of the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0).